 Measures offer additional exemptions for seniors, protect pensions

-State Rep. Ben Frederick today helped advance a new House plan giving all Michiganders a significant tax break.
+State Rep. Sarah Lightner today helped advance a new House plan giving all Michiganders a significant tax break.

-Frederick, of Owosso, said the plan will slash the state’s income tax rate to 3.9 percent and offer additional individual and retirement income exemptions for Michigan seniors.
+Lightner, of Springport, said the plan will honor the promise of rolling back the state income tax to 3.9 percent from 4.25 percent and offer additional individual and retirement income exemptions for Michigan seniors.

 Details of the plan include: